XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

   * Floppy Drive
   * CD

-A computer's `Main Memory` holds data only temporarily, at the time the computer is executing a program.
 A computer's `Secondary storage` holds permanent data on some external magnetic or optical medium.
-A `ROM` chip is used primarily in the start up process of a computer, whereas a `RAM` chip is used in the normal operations of a computer once the operating system has been loaded.

 3.Processor/CPU:
 ----------------